-Buscalan, the village of fierce (former) head-hunters, is today famous for being home to Whang-Od, the 100-year old, world-renowned tattoo artist who continues to ink enthusiastic visitors using the traditional Kalinga backhand tap technique.
+Buscalan, The Philippines, the village of fierce (former) head-hunters, is today famous for being home to Whang-Od, the 100-year old, world-renowned tattoo artist who continues to ink enthusiastic visitors looking for a Filipino tribal tattoo, using the traditional Kalinga tribe backhand tap technique.

-In fact, this is the reason why we found ourselves in Buscalan.
-I wanted to get a Kalinga tattoo made by Whang-Od and planned our itinerary to include Buscalan village accordingly.
-The Butbut tribe to which Whang-Od belongs is just one of the many indigenous tribes in the Philippines’ Cordillera region.
-The tribe is also known for their historical head-hunting activities, although this practice died out in the 1960’s.
-Little else is known about them since they did not keep written records and remained rather isolated, having little interaction with the rest of the Filipino people.
+In fact, this is the reason why we found ourselves in Buscalan, the Philippines.
+I wanted to get a Filipino tribal tattoo by Whang-Od and planned our itinerary to include Buscalan village accordingly.
+The Butbut tribe to which Whang-Od belongs is an indigenous Kalinga tribe (one of many) in the Philippines’ Cordillera region.

 Book your Bus or Ferry tickets in the Philippines online with 12Go Asia